 If there is no Will, the law of intestacy applies.

 This law provides for how the assets of the estate are to be distributed.

 It also describes who has the right to make an application for Letters of Administration (which is a similar process to applying for Probate).

-The law of intestacy in South Australia states that if a person has a spouse and children and they die without a Will, then the spouse receives all of the personal effects of the deceased, the first $100,000 of the estate and a half share of the rest of the estate.
+The law of intestacy in South Australia states that, if a person has a spouse and children and they die without a Will, the spouse receives all of the personal effects of the deceased, the first $100,000 of the estate and a half share of the rest of the estate.
 The remaining half of the rest of the estate is shared between the children of the deceased.